Last updated: 2024-09-17

 Our Angular client authenticates itself directly with Keycloak and receives a token as a result.
 This token is included in the requests to our Spring Boot backend, and our backend verifies the validity of the token using Spring Security.

-How we set up our Spring Boot app as a resource server for Keycloak is described in this article.
-We can integrate Angular into our application on the basis of this article.
+How we set up our application as a resource server for Keycloak is described in this article.
+Another article explains how to integrate Angular into our Spring Boot app.
 After these steps, we should have a configured Keycloak and a Spring Boot application with Angular.
 The following section describes how to set up our client for OAuth.

 Adding OAuth to our Angular client

-The AuthenticationService will provide all functions related to authentication.
-Therefore, we first create this class with the init function.
+will provide all functions related to authentication.
+Therefore, we first create this class with the init

 First version of our AuthenticationService